-But you might wonder, why do I keep repeating this piece of advice?
+But you might wonder, why do I keep saying you need to rent a car in Sardinia?
 There’s a whole lot of reasons why I say renting a car in Sardinia is a must.
 It’s about time I tell you.
-So, continue reading this post for my guide on hiring a car in Sardinia, with all the reasons to do it, and with plenty of tips on how to do it and on driving in Sardinia.
+So, continue reading this post for my guide on car hire in Sardinia, with all the reasons to do it, and with plenty of tips on how to rent a car in Sardinia and on driving in Sardinia.

 4 Reasons For Renting A Car In Sardinia